Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/02-Calibrations/05-calibrate-od600.md

 You can run the calibration from the web UI or the command line.

-Calibrations should be specific to your experiment setup.
-Any changes to your media, culture, or optical setup (i.e. changing IR intensity, replacing pieces, or changing the angle) may require a new calibration.
-If everything remains consistent, then we recommend running calibrations every 6 months, or whatever suits your purposes.
+An OD calibration is specific to the individual Pioreactor, organism morphology, media colour, IR intensity, and photodiode angle.
+Create a new calibration when any of these change.
+If they remain consistent, we recommend recalibrating every six months, or at the interval required by your protocol.

 :::info
 All your OD calibrations are saved to disk, and can be edited afterwards.